jhotmann/node-rename-cli/README.md

 - Variable replacement and filtering of new file name (powered by [Nunjucks](https://mozilla.github.io/nunjucks/templating.html))
 - Glob file matching
 - Command history with ability to undo entire batches or individual operations and re-run batches
+- Ability to save commands as favorites to re-run them quickly
 - Customize by adding your own variables and filters
 - Auto-indexing when renaming multiple files to the same name
 - RegEx match/replace